5-Minute Anxiety Meditation: A Grounding Script for Anxious Moments

 Use a calm, ordinary image: a person seated upright in a chair, feet grounded, hands resting naturally, and eyes softly open.
 The setting could be a bedroom corner, office, or quiet living room.
 Avoid medical imagery, spiritual authority symbols, dramatic distress poses, or anything that suggests a cure.

-Suggested caption: “A five minute grounding meditation for anxiety support, practiced seated with eyes open and feet on the floor.”
+Suggested caption: “A five minute grounding meditation for anxiety support, practiced with eyes open and attention anchored in the surrounding room.”

 Suggested alt text: “Person seated upright with feet grounded during a five minute grounding meditation for anxiety support.”
 Keep it descriptive and natural.
 Don’t repeat the primary keyword more than needed.